 Setting out rules and putting in lease addendums is the best way to make sure you and your student renter have a successful and stress-free tenancy.

-• Have a thorough tenant-screening process — this is the best protection no matter who you’re renting to.
+- Have a thorough tenant screening process — this is the best protection no matter who you’re renting to.
 Many students won’t yet have a credit history to reference, making it harder to screen tenants.
-Tools like liv.rent’s Trust Score negate this risk though, giving landlords a more comprehensive look at tenants’ history by taking into account their trustworthiness and other factors.
+Tools like liv.rent’s Trust Score negate this risk though, giving landlords a more comprehensive look at tenants’ history by combining Equifax® credit information with income & employment verification, a detailed risk assessment, and other factors.

 FAQ: Renting to students